You'll generally find low hanging tree limbs easier to cut and access. But how about vertical branches?

 Proper Vertical Tree Branching Techniques

-You should be careful while cutting tree branches to avoid the risk of pests and diseases.
+You should be careful while cutting tree branches to avoid the risk of pests and tree diseases.
 Before you start, you should know the proper techniques to properly cut your branches.
 Here are a few tips to follow while removing branches:

 Identify The Branch Collar